hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 At the end both tuples undergo addition of elements and new tuples are created and printed.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Files

+This program is designed to count the number of times a certain word appears in a file:'filen.txt'

+In the first step, a function get_word_frequencies() is defined in order to count the number of times a certain word appears.

+File 'filen.txt' is open and read by built-in functions.

+The words, after converting to lower case and removing commas and full stops, are converted to a list using split function.

+The list of words are iterated through a for loop ignoring the common words like the,a etc.

+The count of occurence of each word is displayed in a dictionary and printed.

+The function is called at the end for execution.